overnode-org/overnode/README.md

     [--config /path/to/yaml/file]
             Cluster-wide configuration of services and placement rules.
-            If it is not specified, the latest applied configuration is used. show      Show the current state of the cluster and details about downloaded images and created containers and services.
+            If it is not specified, the latest applied configuration is used. destroy   Terminate all running containers and services.
-            The action is applied to all nodes of the cluster. destroy   Terminate all running containers and services.
             The action is applied to all nodes of the cluster.
   ----------------------------------------------------------------------------